Lucas Hedges

 Scene from Three Billboards Outside Ebbing, Missouri

 In 2018, Lucas starred in his father's film "Ben Is Back" alongside Julia Roberts.
-His portrayal of a quintessential addict, contrasting Roberts' positive yet tragic character, was well-received even by the harshest critics.
+His raw portrayal of an addict, playing against Roberts' hopeful yet heartbroken mother, won over even the toughest critics.

 Lucas Hedges in Ben Is Back